 As we discussed above, to fully handle maintenance and operation requests, we need to access a complete picture of 3D city modeling at high levels of detail.
-In this section we review the source of much low-level details Building Information Model (BIM) [2] in Section 2.1 and then discuss the higher-level Geographic information system (GIS) [4] in Section 2.2.
+In this section we review the Building Information Model (BIM) [2] in detail in Section 2.1 and then discuss the higher-level CityGML [4] in Section 2.2.

 BIM and IFC

 “Building Information Modeling (BIM) is a digital representation of physical and functional characteristics of buildings.”[3]
 A BIM describes buildings with respect to their geometric and semantic properties.
-Generally, it is generated at the early stage of the building’s lifecycle to facilitate the architects, civil engineers and stakeholder in planning, designing and constructing.
+Generally, it is generated at the early stage of the building’s lifecycle to facilitate the architects, civil engineers and stakeholders in planning, designing and constructing.
 It has the ability to organize huge volumes of data related to buildings, the semantic information of building parts and spatial relationships between them, and also supports sophisticated 3D visualization and manipulation.
 Unlike CAD models, which represent buildings as a collection of points and lines, the semantic information that BIMs carry makes great contributions to the data analysis and decision making regard to buildings.
 It is an object oriented building modeling, which defines building components as elements and their properties and the relationships between them.

 One of the most developed and established semantic models that implement BIM concepts is the Industry Foundation Classes (IFC) [5].
 As an open standard schema, IFC is popularly used to exchange and share BIM data between different applications.
 Its standard schema comprises information contributing to a building’s whole lifecycle: from conception, through design, construction and operation to maintenance and destruction [6].
-IFC schema is a conceptual model for buildings which represents building structural components and their relationships in a semantic way as shown in the below Unified Modeling Language diagram in Figure 1.
+IFC is a conceptual model for buildings which represents building structural components and their relationships semantically as shown in the below Unified Modeling Language diagram in Figure 1.
 It describes the components of spatial objects as classes and different arrows means different relationships and association between classes.
-IFC has an IfcBuilding class which consists of one or more IFCBuildingStorey.
+IFC has an IfcBuilding class which consists of one or more IFCBuildingStoreys.
 In each IFCBuildingStorey, there are several IfcSpaces instead of rooms.
 The building elements are walls, roofs, beams, columns, stairs, also contains openings, such as doors, windows.

 Figure 1: A UML notation of IFC building model.

-GIS and CityGML
+CityGML

-Geographic information system (GIS) [4] is designed to represent, manipulate and analyze all kinds of geographical data, thus it plays an important role to represent the surrounding world and to model spatial objects in urban and regional areas.
-It is widely used to model different focused areas around and between buildings such as the lands, streets as well as urban furniture.
-GIS applications are well developed for analysis, user interactive queries and presenting operation results of spatial information, furthermore, they are ideal for projects in a campus or multi-site environment.
-Therefore, it makes a great contribution to the city planning, facility operation and maintenance.
-In order to efficiently represent geographic information of large number of spatial objects in vast regional and urban areas, it does not focus much on the details of buildings.

 CityGML [7] is defined as a semantic information model, and it is used as a standard representation to store and exchange virtual 3D objects and city models among different applications.
-It defines in five different levels of detail (LoD), which are used to represent the same city model objects in different degrees of detail, where objects become more detailed with the increasing LoD regarding both geometry and thematic differentiation:
+As a Geospatial (GIS) system, CityGML uses five different levels of detail (LoD), which are used to represent the same city model objects in different degrees of detail, where objects become more detailed with the increasing LoD regarding both geometry and thematic differentiation: